 The Northern Ireland Protocol: The need for a solution to the Northern Ireland border issue has been the most challenging aspect of the negotiation of the Withdrawal Agreement.
-All parties have been committed to maintaining a soft border between Northern Ireland and the Republic of Ireland in accordance with the 1998 Belfast Agreement (also known as the Good Friday Agreement).
+All parties have been committed to maintaining a soft border between Northern Ireland and the Republic of Ireland in accordance with the 1998 Good Friday Agreement (also known as the Belfast Agreement).
 However, the border is also a frontier of the EU Single Market and the parties needed to safeguard the integrity of both the Single Market and also the UK internal market comprising Great Britain and Northern Ireland.
-This is intended ultimately to be covered in the relationship agreement that will be negotiated by the UK and the EU during the transitional period.
-However, to cover the possibility of the solution not being found by 31st December 2020 (or by the end of any extended transitional period), the Withdrawal Agreement provides, in a separate Protocol, for a "back-stop" arrangement involving a single customs territory between the EU and the whole of the UK.
+The original (2018) Northern Ireland Protocol involved a so called back-stop arrangement whereby, absent any specific agreement on a new UK/EU relationship agreement, as from the end of the transitional period Northern Ireland would remain indefinitely in the EU Customs Union and the UK would remain indefinitely in a single customs territory as between the EU and the whole of the UK.
 The UK was to be required to achieve regulatory alignment with EU law in a number of areas, in particular competition law and State aid rules, environmental protection and labour standards, and Northern Ireland was to be required to comply with EU Single Market rules regarding the technical regulation of goods.
 This "back-stop" arrangement has been removed entirely from the new (2019) version of the Protocol.